 "An island of sanity."
 Anne-Marie Bogdan, Staff Bibliographer, Fitzroy Dearborn, Chicago, USA

-Since 1999, I have edited for most of the major scientific and medical publishers, including McGraw-Hill in New York, Fitzroy Dearborn in Chicago, Springer in Heidelberg, Wichtig in Milan, Nature Research in New York, and Hogrefe in Gottingen, as well as a variety of different authors in different fields.
+Since 1999, I have edited for many of the major scientific, medical, and trade publishers, including McGraw-Hill, Pantheon Books, Alfred Knopf, and Nature Research in New York; Fitzroy Dearborn in Chicago; Springer in Heidelberg; Wichtig in Milan; and Hogrefe in Gottingen; as well as for a variety of smaller publishers and for authors in many different fields.

 Send a sample to me at email@example.com for a free evaluation form and price quote, and I will also send you a compilation of sample edits I have done for other clients.